r3wald/espurna-wiki/Build-and-update-from-Visual-Studio-Code-using-PlatformIO.md

-This page summarizes all you need to compil and deploy Espurna on Windows 10 with Visual Studio Code.
+This page summarizes all you need to compil and deploy Espurna on Windows 10 with Visual Studio Code (VSC).
+VSC is a free, open source, light IDE from Microsoft.

 # Install main components